|North of the abandoned village Kyzyl-Yar.

 Please check rates and details directly with the companies in question if you need more recent info.

-Kyzyl-Yar Cave is located at the right side of the valley of the river Bolshoi Inzer.
-The name is derived from a village 800m to the south, Kyzyl-Yar, which does not exist any more.
+Kyzyl-Yar Cave is located on the right side of the valley of the river Bolshoi Inzer.
+The name is derived from a village 800 m to the south, Kyzyl-Yar, which does not exist any more.

 The whole cave has extraordinary speleothems.
 There are stalagmites, stalactites, rimstone pools, helictites, dogtooth spars, cave pearls and other rare calcite concretions.